PRESS

 –Bookgasm

-“With a voice that is clever and appealing…Malfi has proven once again that he is a genuine storyteller.”
+“With a voice that is clever and appealing…Malfi has proven once again that he is a genuine storyteller.”—Midwest Book Review

 “Filled with lush, dark imagery, relentless tension, and sympathetic characters, The Fall of Never heads in directions you’ll never predict and deserves a place on your bookshelf next to Peter Straub’s Shadowland.”